Voices Through Time: Production

 Voices Through Time was filmed in Castellaro Lagusello, a small village in the province of Mantua, Lombardy.
 The cast consists of non-professional actors who are residents of the village.
 Piavoli served as director, cinematographer, editor, and sound designer.
 Foley artist Paolo Frati contributed to the recreation of nature sounds used in the film’s soundtrack.

 The film is Piavoli's third feature-film.
 Unlike his 1982 debut, Blue Planet, which has a stronger focus on nature, Voices Through Time places an increased emphasis on the human element.

 Release

 The film premiered on 1 September 1996 at the 53rd Venice International Film Festival and was released theatrically in France on 12 November 1997.

 Reception

 At the Venice festival, Piavoli won the FEDIC Award and was nominated for Best Cinematography at both the Silver Ribbon Awards and the Golden Goblets.

 Critical reception has been positive.
-James Lattimer of Cinema Scope rated it 5 out of 5 stars, calling it 'a catalogue of gazes -- yearning, joyous, inquisitive, impassive -- that equally functions as a cartography of the visage over time.'
+James Lattimer of Cinema Scope rated it 5 out of 5 stars, calling it 'a catalogue of gazes like yearning, joyous, inquisitive, impassive, that equally functions as a cartography of the visage over time.'
 Italian critic Giorgio Sedona described it as 'a lyrical and realistic symphony,' and 'poetry without a poet,' praising Piavoli’s focus on cyclical human and natural processes.
 Writing in Variety, David Stratton characterised the work as 'a poetic vision of life in a picturesque Italo village,' with 'placid beauty,' but noted its expected limited commercial and critical potential outside Italy.